That I have the audacity, nay, impudence

 without my permission.

 We have built a house from

-each wall has become a palette of weathered earth tones,
+each wall a palette of weathered earth tones,

 The roof is sound.